dequelabs/axe-core/doc/standards-object.md

 - `requiredOwned` - array(optional).
 List of required owned roles.
 - `requiredAttrs` - array(optional).
 List of required attributes.
 - `allowedAttrs` - array(optional).
 List of allowed attributes (besides any required and global ARIA attributes).
+- `prohibitedAttrs` - array(optional).
+List of prohibited attributes.
+- `unsuportedAttrs` - array(optional).
+List of attributes that are not widely supported in screen readers and assistive technologies.
 - `superclassRole` - array(optional).
 List of superclass roles.
 - `accessibleNameRequired` - boolean(optional.
 Default `false`).
 If elements with this role require an accessible name.
 - `nameFromContent` - boolean(optional.
 Default `false`).
 If the role allows name from content when calculating the accessible name.